Detecting and Evaluating Coagulation Inhibitors and Factor Deficiencies (Online CE Course)

 Additional Information

 Intended Audience: Medical laboratory scientists and technicians.
-This course is also appropriate for medical laboratory science students and pathology residents.
+This course is also appropriate for medical laboratory science and technician students and pathology residents.

 Author Information: Leah Coppolino, MPH, CLS(NCA), MLS(ASCP) is the Director of the Clinical Laboratory Science Program at St. Christopher’s Hospital for Children in Philadelphia, Pennsylvania.
 She holds a Masters in Public Health from Thomas Jefferson University.